Are screens a hot spot in your family?

 • Retain balance - sleep, physical exercise, fresh air, work, family and relationships, and some screens.

 Managing screens and screen limits is hard.
+We are understanding more and more about how the technology interacts with the developing teen brain and our hard work is important.
 You're not alone, this is tough stuff!

 We don't know what's around the corner in our complicated and rapidly changing digital world.
-We don't know what new game, app or technology will appear and transform our lives, but we do know that sticking to our family values, being consistent, thoughtful and confident will give our kids the best preparation possible to forge a healthy, balanced and successful path.
+We don't know what new game, app or technology will appear and transform our lives, but we do know that as momentum builds to protect our children from negative impacts of a life lived online, sticking to our family values, being consistent, thoughtful and confident will give our kids the best preparation possible to forge a healthy, balanced and successful path.